Do you know how crucial it is to nurture your child’s brain before they turn 5?

 9) MATCH THE FOLLOWING

-The matching game works great for toddlers around 2 to 4.
-Grab some paper and draw some pictures in two columns.
-Let your kid match the sides with colourful crayons/ fun pencils.
+This matching game works great for toddlers around 2 to 4.
+Grab a paper and draw some pictures in two columns.
+Let your kid match both sides with colorful crayons/ pencils.
 We usually pair things up like flower – honeybee, teapot – a teacup, rain – umbrella, tom – jerry, shoe – socks, candies – cavities, baby – diaper and so on.

-If your child is not sure about a pair, this is a great opportunity to teach them about it.
+If your child is not sure about a pair, this is a great opportunity to teach them about it (For example, honeybee is a match for flower because it feeds on the nectar).
 This game also helps remember and strengthen the concepts you taught them earlier.
 Get creative and vary the themes and do opposites or rhyming words as your toddler learns them.
-I also used phrases like thank you, sorry, please, a good night on one side and some situations on the other side for my toddler to match.
+I also use phrases like thank you, sorry, please, and good night on one side and some relevant situations on the other side for my toddler to match.

 Sensory play with textures simulates kids and their brains.
 Exploring the world with our senses keeps our brains active and helps build new neural pathways.
 Textures teach something vital to kids that cannot be simply taught from books.
-Actually experiencing and actively goofing around with different textures is a delight.
+Actually experiencing and actively goofing around with different textures is a delightful way to have fun and learn.
 Allow your kids to feel and play with crumbly sand, smooth plasticine, glittering slime, soft bubbles, foaming shaving cream, rough walls, fine clay and other everyday objects to stimulate their minds.

 While one on one games are a great way for a parent-child to bond, it is also important for children to develop their social skills.
 Apart from social skill development, group games teach a toddler sharing, empathy and improved communication skills.
 It’s the start of the path that leads to self-confidence.